-This Chief Medical Officer Details the Life-Changing Impact Occupational Therapy Has on Injured Workers
+This Chief Medical Officer Details the Life-Changing Impact Occupational Health Has on Injured Workers

 If you ask someone on the street which medical field is the most challenging, they will probably answer brain surgery.
 The field is so notoriously difficult that “it’s not brain surgery” has become a cliched reference point for any demanding task.

-But Dr. John Anderson wants young clinicians-in-training to know that there is another field of specialty that can be as rewarding, engaging and, yes, even as draining as brain surgery: occupational therapy.
+But Dr. John Anderson wants young clinicians-in-training to know that there is another field of specialty that can be as rewarding, engaging and, yes, even as draining as brain surgery: occupational health.

 “When our colleagues recognize the real value their work has for the individual and for society, they achieve a level of professional gratification that is needed to continue doing this work, which can be emotionally draining,” Anderson said.

-Like many people working in insurance-related fields, Anderson didn’t expect to take on his role as an occupational therapist.
+Like many people working in insurance-related fields, Anderson didn’t expect to take on his role as an occupational health physician.

 He and his family practice partner found themselves becoming attracted to the field after learning that their slowly growing practice was in the center of an industrial corridor — a prime location for doctors working to help patients with workplace related injuries and illnesses.